Does more than one person use your PC? Have you ever experienced any of the following?

 With their own account each user will have their own Desktop.
 They can set their own wallpaper and customizations.
-That means colors, themes, fonts, and other customizations.
+That means colors, themes, fonts, and more.
 They will also be able to organize their shortcuts in a way that works best for them.
 Another benefit is that with everyone having their own Desktop, they won’t make unwelcome changes to yours.

 It gives everyone their own user directory in which to keep their own files.

 You can find your user directory by opening File Explorer and navigating to C:\Users.
 Your user directory literally has your name (or whatever your username on Windows is).
 If everyone has their own user directory all of their personal files are in their own user folder on Windows.
 That is a far better way to go than to mix everyone’s files together.
 Individual user accounts can be a great way to avoid a mess.

 It keeps the system far more organized and easier to administrate.

 Setting up each user with their own account will give you a more organized system.
 With better organization it becomes easier to do administrative tasks like cleanup and malware scans of user files.

 You can set up accounts with different privileges to control how users can use the PC.
 It’s not wise to allow everyone to have administrator privileges.
 A far safer option is to only give users the access that they need.

 There are three types of user account in Windows 10.

 With an administrator account you have control of the entire system.
 You can create accounts and choose how much access users have.
 An administrator account is good for those who will be doing administrative tasks on the PC.